alttch/busrt/docs/rpc_blocking.rst

 Handling frames
 ~~~~~~~~~~~~~~~

-ELBUS frames and events have two methods to identify the frame/event sender:
+BUS/RT frames and events have two methods to identify the frame/event sender:

 * **frame.sender()** returns the full peer client name, including secondary
   sender suffix.
 Must be used for RPC replies etc., where it is important to